-The decision of the representative dated January 12, 2009, reference 01, is affirmed.
-The employer has failed to file a timely protest, and the decision of the representative shall stand and remain in full force and effect.
+The decision of the representative dated January 12, 2009, reference 01, is reversed and remanded for a fact-finding interview.
+The employer has filed a timely protest, and the decision of the representative shall stand and remain in full force and effect.